Using n8n snapshots for backups that restore

 - Document the restore procedure in plain steps.
 Copy-paste commands that actually work.

-- Treat workflows, credentials and the database as distinct assets when you design n8n backup patterns.
+- Treat workflows, credentials and the database as distinct assets when you design n8n backups.

-- Use CLI exports plus DB dumps plus VM/storage snapshots for layered protection.
+- Use CLI exports plus DB dumps plus VM or storage snapshots for layered protection.

 - Automate daily exports and monthly full snapshots, and run a monthly restore test.